ZacharyTanWeyTze/Data_Portfolio/README.md

 TBA
 Create a dashboard.
 Specifically on emissions.
 Breakdown of things like: where emissions are coming from in US, where the most emissions are coming from (which states and counties), in general as a population how much emissions we have per person or per area

+# Project 4: Artificial Neural Network Image Classifiers in Python
+TBA.
+CIFAR 10 dataset.

-# Project 4: UiPath RPA Agentic Process
+# Project 5: UiPath RPA Agentic Process

 Build Your First UiPath Automation (AI + RPA + Human Approval) Kevin Stratvert